JandroK/PinballPhysics/README.md

 ## Extras

--The current score and the remaining lives are displayed -The initial number of balls is 3
+- The current score and the remaining lives are displayed
--Soundtrack
+- The initial number of balls is 3
+- Soundtrack
--Individual sound effects for each status condition and different bonus hits -Scoring system based on the difficulty-reward scale -There is a defeat condition when running out of balls -The maximum score is 999,999,999p
+- Individual sound effects for each status condition and different bonus hits
+- Scoring system based on the difficulty-reward scale
+- There is a defeat condition when running out of balls
+- The maximum score is 999,999,999p
--Individual scores and lives for each round
+- Individual scores and lives for each round
--Combo Score: Every 1000 a visual event is activated -Combo Score: Every 10,000 points you get an extra ball
+- Combo Score: Every 1000 a visual event is activated
+- Combo Score: Every 10,000 points you get an extra ball

 ## Developers